Hawai‘i Sea Grant Opportunities

 Budget

 Hosts are expected to contribute $46,000/year towards total costs of the fellowship award.
 The fellowship is cost-shared with Hawaiʻi Sea Grant.
-Fellows receive a stipend of $5,000/month.
-Once hosts are confirmed, they are expected to work with Hawaiʻi Sea Grant to put into place a memorandum of agreement or a contract for each fellowship award prior to the start of fellowships in Fall 2023.
+Fellows receive a stipend of $62,000/year.
+Once hosts are confirmed, they are expected to work with Hawaiʻi Sea Grant to put into place a memorandum of agreement or a contract for each fellowship award prior to the start of fellowships in Fall 2024.
 Fellows are NOT ALLOWED to start the fellowship until the funding agreement is completed.

 Length of Assignment

 The length of assignment is 2 years (24 months; non-renewable).
-The fellowship will begin September 1, 2023 and end August 31, 2025.
-In some cases the start date can be negotiated to an August 1, 2023 start.
+The fellowship will begin September 1, 2024 and end August 31, 2026.
+In some cases, the start date can be negotiated to August 1, 2024.

 Host Office Application Process